UWPCE-PythonCert/PythonCertDevel/source/modules/Functions.rst

 Summary
 -------

 Now think back to our thought experiment from when we started.
 How could the use of functions improve the way we construct programs?
 Perhaps most significantly we can now reduce code redundancy by factoring out repetitive code blocks as functions which can be called from wherever in our program they are needed.
-Moreove Where once we had to work strictly from the top of our program to the bottom we can now construct a series of functions that can be called from a main routine or from higher level functions making our program more readable.
+Moreover Where once we had to work strictly from the top of our program to the bottom we can now construct a series of functions that can be called from a main routine or from higher level functions making our program more readable.

 Related Topics
 ==============